-care, where the development of e.g. novel pharmacological agents (such as GLP-1 (glucose-like peptide 1) receptor agonists12 and sodium-glucose cotransporter-2 (SGLT2) inhibitors12) and technological innovations (such as flash glucose monitoring,3-6 smart insulin pens67 and pumps6 and the artificial pancreas89) are rapidly changing the field.
-To form sensible plans of care that respond well to and advance the situation of the individual patient, that is, to make care fit, patients and clinicians must collaborate to determine what to do, work often referred to as shared decisionmaking (SDM).10-13 SDM is crucial for the practice of evidence-based medicine.14 Table 1 Forms of shared decision making, according to the Purposeful SDM framework
+care, where the development of e.g. novel pharmacological agents (such as GLP-1 (glucose-like peptide 1) receptor agonists 12 and sodium-glucose cotransporter-2 (SGLT2) inhibitors 12) and technological innovations (such as flash glucose monitoring, 3-6 smart insulin pens 67 and pumps 68 and the artificial pancreas 89) are rapidly changing the field.
+To form sensible plans of care that respond well to and advance the situation of the individual patient, that is, to make care fit, patients and clinicians must collaborate to determine what to do, work often referred to as shared decision-making (SDM).
+10-13 SDM is crucial for the practice of evidence-based medicine.
+14

-Type of decision sought Example A determination that pros, cons and preferences are optimally balanced in the selected option Emma, a 52-year-old woman, has had type 2 diabetes for over 10 years.
+Forms of purposeful SDM Type of decision sought Example 1.
+Weighing alternatives A determination that pros, cons and preferences are optimally balanced in the selected option Emma, a 52-year-old woman, has had type 2 diabetes for over 10 years.
 Her HbA1c has been rising for over 9 months.
 She is increasingly fatigued and would like to feel better soon.
 With her clinician, she decided that it is time to change her diabetes medication regime.
 After considering the different medications available and their respective pros and cons, they decided to start basal insulin.
-An agreement reconciling conflicting positions or desires within or between parties to decisionmaking Emma has been on insulin for a few years now.
+2. Negotiating conflicting desires An agreement reconciling conflicting positions or desires within or between parties to decisionmaking Emma has been on insulin for a few years now.
 Her fear of complications has led to a programme of care with which she has frequent and dangerous severe hypoglycaemic events.
 These are scary to her and her family, who is pushing Emma to stop or cut back on her medicines.
 Emma feels torn between easing her glycaemic control to reduce the incidence of hypoglycaemia, but potentially also increasing the risk of complications due to hyperglycaemia.
 Together with her clinician she develops a compromise by which she will reduce the intensity of her programme, discontinuing insulin, and switches to a non-hypoglycemic agent.
-The conclusion that different potential ways of understanding and advancing the problematic situation have been sufficiently uncovered, evaluated and coordinated.
+3. Solving problematic situations The conclusion that different potential ways of understanding and advancing the problematic situation have been sufficiently uncovered, evaluated and coordinated.
 With the oral medication in combination with diet and regular exercise, Emma's diabetes has been regulated well over time.
 Over the last few months, however, she has become the primary caregiver of her spouse, who was diagnosed with cancer.
 With caring for him taking up most of her time, she struggles with sticking to her diet and regular exercise.
 Together Emma and the clinician try to find ways to stay healthy physically and emotionally, that will fit with the demands and limitations of her new situation.
 They come up with a plan to try out and refine over the upcoming months.
-The existential insight into what ultimately matters that has developed sufficiently that what to do becomes obvious and meaning is found in the splintered elements of a person's life.
+4. Developing existential insight The existential insight into what ultimately matters that has developed sufficiently that what to do becomes obvious and meaning is found in the splintered elements of a person's life.
 At 81, Emma has been receiving dialysis for end-stage diabetes-related kidney disease for 3 years.
 As they talk, it tearfully emerges how life-diminishing dialysis is becoming for her and how she feels that her life is breaking apart.
 Together Emma and her clinician develop an understanding that it might be time to step away from dialysis and to implement a palliative care approach.
-A determination that pros, cons and preferences are optimally balanced in the selected option An agreement reconciling conflicting positions or desires within or between parties to decisionmaking The conclusion that different potential ways of understanding and advancing the problematic situation have been sufficiently uncovered, evaluated and coordinated.
-The existential insight into what ultimately matters that has developed sufficiently that what to do becomes obvious and meaning is found in the